-- 4.52 Travelling Showpeople travel the country holding fairs, circuses or shows.
+- 4.49 Travelling Showpeople travel the country holding fairs, circuses or shows.
 They require a permanent, secure base both to live and store their equipment when not travelling.
-The GTAA has identified need for one plot for a Travelling Showperson in the Local Plan area. - 4.53 Phase 2 of the GTAA undertook an assessment of existing sites, a search for new sites and a survey of the district but was unable to identify any additional capacity to meet future needs.
+The GTAA has identified need for one plot for a Travelling Showperson in the Local Plan area. - 4.50 Phase 2 of the GTAA undertook an assessment of existing sites, a search for new sites and a survey of the district but was unable to identify any additional capacity to meet future needs.
 Therefore, there remains a need to identify a supply of land to meet the local target for pitches and plots.
-The GTAA recommends that: - Consideration is given to including Gypsy and Traveller or Travelling Showpeople site provision within the potential strategic allocations; - Investigate with neighbouring authorities, including the South Downs National Park, the potential to meet Adur's needs outside of its administrative boundaries through the Duty to Cooperate; - Include a criteria based policy against which to assess any future planning application for a Gypsy and Traveller, Travelling Showpeople or transit site.
-(See Policy 24 below). - 4.54 There may be potential to expand the existing public site at Withy Patch to provide additional pitches.
-However, the site is currently within Flood Zone 3a and is also subject to groundwater and surface water flooding and, in accordance with the NPPF, the provision of new pitches is unacceptable in this location.
-The location of Withy Patch immediately south of the A27 and adjacent to the proposed new country park to be provided as part of the strategic allocation at New Monks Farm (Policy 5) means that as part of the construction of a new road junction, flood mitigation for this site should be provided through the raising of the land to take it out of Flood Zone 3.
-The opportunity to improve and subsequently expand the site to provide additional pitches can then be investigated.
-This will be progressed through a Gypsy and Travellers DPD as it would be premature to allocate a site at this stage, until any land raising is undertaken.
-Adur has a small settled Gypsy and Traveller community on a public site at Withy Patch in Lancing, which has 12 pitches.
+The GTAA recommends that: - Consideration is given to including Gypsy and Traveller or Travelling Showpeople site provision within the potential strategic allocations; - Investigate with neighbouring authorities, including the South Downs National Park, the potential to meet Adur's needs outside of its administrative boundaries through the Duty to Cooperate; - Include a criteria based policy against which to assess any future planning application for a Gypsy and Traveller, Travelling Showpeople or transit site. - 4.51 Adur has a small settled Gypsy and Traveller community on a public site at Withy Patch in Lancing, which has 12 pitches.
 It is located immediately south of the A27, and adjacent to the proposed country park to be provided as part of the strategic allocation at New Monks Farm (Policy 5).
 The new roundabout associated with this development will necessitate the relocation of the Withy Patch site within the locality.
 Withy Patch currently lies within Flood Zone 3 and flood mitigation for the relocated site should be provided through the raising of the land to take it out of Flood Zone 3.
 Given that the GTAA study indicates that the demand for new pitches is mainly as a result of new family formation on this site, its relocation provides an opportunity to address this need through an extension to the relocated site, and to improve facilities.
 However, the provision of additional pitches to meet these needs can only take place once it is confirmed that the proposed site extension is located outside of Flood Zone 3.
-The detail of this will be progressed through a Gypsy and Traveller DPD as it would be inappropriate to allocate a site at this stage.

-4.56 Whilst this may will not meet all of the identified need for new pitches, it could provide sufficient new pitches to meet the need generated from the existing site at Withy Patch.
+The detail of this will be progressed through a Gypsy and Traveller DPD as it would be inappropriate to allocate a site at this stage. - 4.52 Whilst this may not meet all of the identified need for new pitches, it could provide sufficient new pitches to meet the need generated from the existing site at Withy Patch.

-Policy 24: Provision for Gypsies, Travellers and Travelling Showpeople
+Policy 23: Provision for Gypsies, Travellers and Travelling Showpeople